 ROSÉ LYCHEE ELDERFLOWER SANGRIA

 Basically, if you took all my favourite summer flavours and threw them into a pitcher this is what you’d come up with — and that’s pretty much what I did!
 If you’ve been with me for awhile you’ve probably heard me gush about rosé, but if not I’ll do it again.
-I wasn’t a huge fan of rosé until last summer, when I discovered the world of dry, Spanish rosado (rosé).
+I wasn’t a huge fan of rosé until last summer, when I discovered the world of dry, Spanish and Portuguese rosado (rosé).
 As someone who prefers dry wines in general, I fell in love with the rosé from this region!
 People often tend to think that rosé has to be sickly sweet and that’s just not the case.
 Some of my favourite bottles for sangria like the Mateus rosé I used in this recipe (or my other favourite vinho verde rosé) are dry and a little effervescent — I love the extra add fizz they add to this sangria.
-The best part is that you can find a great bottle of Spanish rosé for under $15!
+The best part is that you can find a great bottle of Spanish or Portuguese rosé for under $15!

 My Rosé Lychee Elderflower Sangria has a fresh, fruity summer flavour profile of lychee, elderflower, lemon, white peach and strawberry.
 You probably already have some of these seasonal fruits in your kitchen and I love their ability to infuse the sangria with a natural, fruity sweetness.
 The sangria-laden fruit in this recipe is so delicious to snack on while you’re enjoying your cocktail!